 The number of attendees shall be limited to the maximum capacity as determined by the Fire Department.
 Seating is available to no more than twelve (12) individuals.

-Outside food and drink is not allowed.
+Outside food and drink are not allowed.

-The Library Director is authorized to make decisions regarding the eligibility of groups or individuals to use the Library meeting rooms, when questions arise.
+The Library Director is authorized to make decisions regarding the eligibility of groups or individuals to use the Library meeting rooms when questions arise.
 Decisions may be appealed in writing to the Library Board of Trustees for review.
 The decisions of the Library Board of Trustees shall be final.

 The meeting room may be reserved up to one month in advance of the scheduled date.
 The Library Director or designated person on the Library staff will be responsible for confirming and scheduling any meeting room request.
 Bookings are made on a first-come, first-serve basis.